 Keep safe and accessible important contacts and health and wellbeing information for your group, provided to you by GRC.

 Monitoring the child's health and wellbeing throughout the time they are with you.

 Knowing who to contact in the case of an emergency, or suspected case of abuse (information provided to you by GRC).

 Supporting the students, particularly the younger students, with costume changes, hair and make-up application.

 Attending safeguarding training with GRC, and possibly an additional 'operational' meeting in advance of the production.

 Working 'behind the scenes' with GRC is rewarding.
 Parents enjoy the opportunity to spend time with their children during such an exciting experience, and we always ensure that you are well looked after too - without you there is no production!
 Refreshments are always available, as well as support in your role in the lead up and during the 'run'.
 Your time and efforts will always be met with joy and gratitude!

 Application for your chaperone licence is through your local authority.
 If you are applying to volunteer as a chaperone (that is to chaperone unpaid) then your licence is FREE.
 Simply state that you are applying to volunteer at your child's local performing arts school, GreenRoomCollective.
 Links to SODC and West Berks Chaperone pages are below, for your information.

-Your application will include a DBS check, and some form of safeguarding training.
+Your application will include a DBS check (which GRC will support you in applying for if you don't already have one), and some form of safeguarding training.
 Upon completion you will be given a Chaperone Licence Card (to be worn at all times when chaperoning) and supporting materials, and will be added to the list of registered chaperones.
+We will also provide you with group training specific to our performances.
 Then the world is your chaperoning oyster!